Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - Milestones heavily rely on your Checkpoint assignment work.
 If you fall behind on Checkpoints, you will not be able to complete and submit Milestones on time, or you will struggle unnecessarily.
 Complete relevant Checkpoints before starting work on Milestones.
 - You will have two weeks from the time Milestone instruction is posted until you submit it, for late submission policy, refer to [Late Submission Policies](#late-submission-policies) section.
 - You have permission for **ONE** submission only, be mindful of what you submit.
 If you have made a mistake in your submission, you can request a second submission but it must be requested before the due dates.
 Resubmission request after due dates cannot be accommodated.
 - Milestones are individual assignments and you will need to work on them individually and complete them on your own.
-Feel free to discuss with other students and use Collaboration channel in [GitHub Discussions](https://github.com/orgs/CSP451/discussions) to resolve issues or seek help, but the work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.
+Feel free to discuss with other students and use [GitHub Discussions](https://github.com/orgs/CSP451/discussions) to resolve issues or seek help, but the work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.

 ### Demo Presentation